-Green tranquil walks, modern sculpture and family fun.
+Green tranquil walks, contemporary modern sculpture and imaginative planting schemes.

 Garden of Surprises

-Water, water everywhere… fun and history combined in a garden.
-The amazing features of the Garden of Surprises are inspired by a mysterious account of a 16th century Elizabethan water garden built by the 1st Lord Burghley at his palace, Theobalds.
+Delight in the visual and sensory experience of The Garden Of Surprises, inspired by the Elizabethan fascination with astrology, astronomy and Classical civilisations, originally built by the 1st Lord Burghley.
 Hidden from the outside, the gardens are waiting to reveal their surprises to those who enter.
-Jets of water shoot out of the ground; fountains bubble and a gentle rill winds its way, disappearing into Neptune’s shell grotto.
-Explore the misty depths of the moss house, dare to enter the mirrored maze, find yourself at the centre of the world using the longitudinal dial then finally conquer the curtain of water that seems to block your exit – if you dare!
+Watch our tranquil water features as fountains bubble and a gentle rill winds its way, disappearing into Neptune’s shell grotto.
+Explore the misty depths of the moss house, venture through the mirrored maze and find yourself at the centre of the world using the longitudinal dial.

 Viewed from the windows of the State Rooms above, these gardens offer a splash of colour and an injection of formality into Lancelot Brown’s arcadian and sweeping vistas.
 The gardens are dominated by some spectactular trees, the most prominent being the Tilia platyphyllos or large-leafed lime on the west, believed to be layered from the original planted in the sixteenth century and the mature oak, planted by Queen Victoria during her visit in 1844.
 The yew hedges and topiary were added from the nineteenth century in a bid to reinstate some sense of a formal parterre after so much of the original seventeenth century garden was boldly swept away during Brown’s tenure as landscape designer and architect over 20 years.
 The nineteenth century Blashfield terracotta urns now form the centrepieces of the restored fountains in the South Gardens.
 The rose garden is planted with modern varieties of rose from David Austin which are free-flowering and highly scented.